Skip to footer content

 $vbLabelText $csharpLabel

-FastReport requires loading a template file, casting page objects, creating band objects, setting heights, creating text objects, adding to band collections, and adding bands to pages.
-IronPDF uses HtmlHeaderFooter with simple HTML fragments—you can style headers and footers with full CSS.
+FastReport requires loading a template, casting Pages[0] to ReportPage, assigning header and footer band instances to the page's PageHeader / PageFooter slots, then attaching TextObject instances with explicit Bounds to each band.
+IronPDF uses HtmlHeaderFooter with simple HTML fragments — you can style headers and footers with full CSS.
 Note the page number syntax change: [Page] becomes {page}, and [TotalPages] becomes {total-pages}.
 For more options, see the headers and footers documentation.

 Critical Migration Notes